Skip to main content

 Course description/aims: The course content in the Student Pathways Programme is designed to research training options as a class, based on the class’s collective interest, trial individual interest courses through the School’s STAR Programme and have the opportunity to ‘test-drive’ career options in the workplace through work experience.
 The credits on offer also count towards NCEA Levels 2 and 3.
 This course will assist students in making informed career pathway decisions for the end of the year.

 The main difference between this and the Gateway Programme is the industry courses taken are class-driven, not individual-learner driven.
-Students will not normally spend one day a week in industry, but three or four days a term on class courses with the possibility of ‘Work Tasters’ as part of students’ career development.
+Students will not normally spend one day a week in industry, but three or four days a term on class courses with the possibility of ‘work tasters’ as part of students’ career development.

 Course outline: This will include career testing and support as well as CV development, relevant industry required communication and safety training.
 The Student Pathways course comes in two components:

 • Training Courses should enable students to take a closer look at adult-styled vocational training.
-This will allow them to collect information on careers, and assess the suitability of these options.
+This will allow them to collect information on careers and assess the suitability of these options.
 Students will decide on a personal career question and complete a research assignment and present it back to their peers

-Career Studies – Gateway:
+Career Studies – Gateway

 Prerequisites: Open to ALL levels of academic attainment for students in Form 6 and 7 who: